Quick Score Reference

 67-75 Points (B2+): Advanced Professional

-Very strong communication skills suitable for senior roles.
-You can handle sophisticated discussions, negotiations, and presentations with ease.
+Very strong communication skills suitable for senior roles and sophisticated discussions.

 Focus areas: Executive communication, industry-specific expertise, mentoring others